 Gas gangrene, Chicken pox, Smallpox, Measles, Rubella, and Warts

 Meningitis (Meningococcal, Streptococcus pneumoniae, Haemophilus influenzae, Listeriosis, and Viral meningitis), Epidemic encephalitis, Toxoplasmosis, Transmissible spongiform encephalopathies, Rabies, Polio, Tetanus, Botulism, and African sleeping sickness.

-Subacute endocarditis, Gram-negative septicemia, Plague, Tularemia, Lyme disease, Infectious mononucleosis, Ebola and Marburg, Rocky mountain spotted fever, Malaria, Anthrax, and AIDS.
+Subacute endocarditis, Gram-negative septicemia, Plague, Tularemia, Lyme disease, Infectious mononucleosis, Anthrax, Ebola and Marburg, Cat Scratch Disease, Rocky mountain spotted fever, Malaria, and AIDS.

-Streptococcal pharyngitis, Diptheria, Pertussis(Whooping cough), Respiratory syncytial virus infection, Influenza, Tuberculosis, and Pneumonia (Streptococcus pneumoniae, Legionella pneumophila, Mycoplasma pneumoniae, Hantavirus, and Klebsiella pneumoniae)
+Streptococcal pharyngitis, Diptheria, Whooping cough, Respiratory syncytial virus infection, Influenza, Tuberculosis, and Pneumonia (Streptococcus pneumoniae, Legionella pneumophila, Mycoplasma pneumoniae, and Hantavirus Pulmonary Syndrome)

-Dental caries, Mumps, Cold sores, Gastritis, Salmonellosis, Typhoid fever, Shigellosis, Enterohemorrhagic E. coli, Campylobacteriosis, Clostridium difficile, Cholera, and
+Dental caries, Mumps, Gastritis, Salmonellosis, Typhoid fever, Shigellosis, Shiga-toxin Producing E. coli (STEC), Campylobacteriosis, Clostridium difficile, Cholera, and

 Hepatitis (A, B, C and D).

 Bacterial Cystitis, Yeast infection, Gonorrhea, Chlamydia, Syphilis, Genital Herpes, and Genital warts and Cervical cancer.